 Chlorophyll map generated via NASA GIOVANNI application

 The basic biogeochemical stocks (dissolved and particulate organic C, N, and P, particulate inorganic carbon, biogenic silica, inorganic nutrients) and flux parameters (community production and respiration) have been measured.
-C vertical export determined by the 234Th approach is presently under estimation.
+C vertical export has been estimated by the 234Th approach.

 Phytoplankton have been sampled using different gears: